Commuting unbounded homotopy limits with Morava K-theory: Brief review of Margolis homology.

 This appendix, which does not logically rely on anything earlier in the paper, consists of material that is well-known to users of Margolis homology.
-We think it is useful to provide these results, which in a few cases we do not know written references for (but are nevertheless not difficult, and certainly not new).
+This material is not difficult and certainly not new.
+Nevertheless we include it in this paper because, for some of this material, we do not know of a clear and straightforward account in the existing literature.